PRINCIPAL INVESTIGATOR

 Ladaisha received her B.S in Chemical Engineering from the Howard University (2021).

-Chanhong received his B.S in Mechanical Engineering from the Hanyang University and his M.S in Mechanical Engineering from the KAIST.
+Chanhong received his B.S in Mechanical Engineering from the Hanyang University and his M.S in Mechanical Engineering from the KAIST (2022).

-Tianxiao Hao is a Masters student in the Department of Chemical and Biomolecular Engineering at Johns Hopkins University.
-His work focuses on developing predict biomarkers of immune aging in circulating B-cells.
+Nicholas Milcik is a graduate student in the Department of Biomedical Engineering at Johns Hopkins University.
+His work focuses on developing next-generation technologies to profile and target senescence.

 Undergraduate Researchers